"Hon, are we going over to the Noxnoys' for cocktails?"

 So reminiscent of that suburban middle-class vibe of my youth.
 But in our office, Noxnoys aren't Dry Martini-swilling neighbors with no food out on their tables but a few nuts and crackers.
 Some mass-produced orangy cheese spread if we're lucky.
 No, Noxnoys are something very special indeed.
 Read on and see why.

-We see new patients, of course, some of whom have significant dental needs in order to eliminate pain or solve esthetic problems.
+We see new patients, of course, some of whom have significant dental needs and need relief of pain, or solutions to esthetic problems.
 As we work through planning and then carrying out their treatment, they experience considerable and meaningful gains as they return to the enjoyment of a beautiful smile and a healthy mouth.
-We have the satisfaction of performing complex and challenging procedures, of seeing them healthy for perhaps the first time in years, and yes, income for our practice is significant where needs are high.
+We have the satisfaction of performing complex and challenging procedures; of seeing them healthy for perhaps the first time in years; and yes, income for our practice is significant where patient needs are high.

 But then we want them to get healthy and stay there, never spending on their dentistry that way again.

 This brings me to another situation, that of our existing patients who are essentially healthy and decide upon some elective treatment.
 Perhaps they replace some old restoration that was done at a time when technology didn't allow the beauty of today's dentistry.
 Maybe they lighten their teeth.
 These days, more and more adults (like myself) are deciding to align their teeth with Invisalign or a referral to an orthodontist.
 These are also significant treatments and events in the life of a dental practice.